-Numerical Starting score Number of EP s NOT met Overall score Scoring: 10 - ( 0 x 3) = 10 Confidence Rating: Low (score = 1) Medium (score High (score = 10) ⊠ Non- Conformance: Critical NC Lacking in three or more parameters Score = 1 Major NC acking in two parameters Score = 4 Minor Lacking i param Score in one eter Full Conformance Fulfills all parameters Score = 10 comornanco.
-Critical  Major  Minor 🗆 None 🖂 Non-Conformance e Number (if applicable ə):
+Numerical Starting score Number of EP Overall score Scoring: oring: 10 - (0 x 3) = 10 Confidence Rating: Low (score = 1) Medium (score High (score = 10) ⊠ Non- Conformance: Score = 1 Score = 4 Score = 7 in one eter Full Conformance Fulfills all parameters Score = 10 Comormance.
+Critical □ Major □ None 🗵 Non-Conformance Non-Conformance Number (if applicable):

-11.4Flag States shall take enforcement measures towards fishing vessels entitled to fly their flag, which have been found by the State to have contravened applicable conservation and management measures.
+^{11.4}Flag States shall take enforcement measures towards fishing vessels entitled to fly their flag, which have been found by the State to have contravened applicable conservation and management measures.
 The State shall, where appropriate, make the contravention of such measures an offense under national legislation.

 Note: Not applicable if no foreign vessels fish in the State's EEZ or if its vessels do not fish in high seas or in another State's EEZ.

 Process: If applicable, the system of enforcement measures is effective for foreign vessels fishing in the State's EEZ or for its vessels fishing in high seas or in another State's EEZ.